dlccyes/CollegeNotes/NTUNotes/Junior/Operating Systems.md

 	- each cache has many objects
 		- instantiations of the respective kernel data structures
 		- num of objects depends on size of associated slab
-		- e.g. 12KB slab = 3x4KB contiguous page -> 6x2KB objects
+		- e.g. 12KB slab (3x4KB contiguous page) -> 6x2KB objects
-- cache created -> allocate objects
+- create cache -> allocate objects
 - slab allocator
 	- request -> assign free object from cache -> mark as used
 	- assignment priority